unexist/blog/_drafts/logging-vs-tracing.md

 ### What is a trace?

-A **trace** is a visualization of a request of its way through multiple services in a microservice environment and can uniquely be identified by a **trace ID**.
+A **trace** is a visualization of a request of its way in a microservice environment.
+When it is created it gets an unique **trace ID** assigned and collects **spans** on every step it passes through.

+These **spans** are the smallest unit in the world of distributed tracing and represent any kind of workflow of your application like HTTP requests, calls of a database or even message handling in [eventing][].

 [context propagation][] is
 allowed it